-If you’ve got a lot of bulky stuff you need to carry, like thick winter coats or sports equipment, then a duffel bag’s large carrying capacity is right up your alley.
-Many duffel bags come with wheels and a telescoping handle to make it easier to get around.
+If you’ve got a lot of bulky stuff you need to carry, like thick winter coats or sports equipment, then a duffle bag’s large carrying capacity is right up your alley.
+Many duffle bags come with wheels and a telescoping handle to make it easier to get around.

 Sure, you used a backpack when you were in the 3rd grade, but today’s travel backpacks feature a lot more than just space for your books and lunch box.
 You can get backpacks with special ergonomic straps that are designed to spread the weight across your shoulders, chest, and waist, to help ease the load during long hikes.
 Backpacks are great for a variety of uses, whether you’re looking for a smaller bag for a quick weekend trip or a larger model to get you through a months-long trek across Europe

 Your laptop is a powerful, useful machine, but it doesn’t like to be bounced around too much or exposed to water.
-A laptop case, bag, or backpack is a great way to protect your valuable computer, and many of them have space for accessories like a mouse, charger, papers, and more.
+A laptop case (or messenger bag) is a great way to protect your valuable computer, and many of them have space for accessories like a mouse, charger, papers, and more.
 Many of the newer laptop bags are airport checkpoint-friendly so you’ll have less hassle getting through security; they’re designed so your laptop can be easily and clearly scanned by the X-ray machine without having to pull the laptop out of the bag.

-What sets a certain piece of luggage apart from any other?
-When you’re shopping check these features to see which ones are important for your needs.
+What specifications set a certain piece of luggage apart from any other?
+When you’re shopping for your next travel bag, check these features to see which ones are important for your needs:

 The most common types of luggage material are polyester, nylon, leather, and plastic.